chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 # Responder Usage and Behavior {#usage-recursive}

-There are two ways responders can handle a "CAP-TTL" Options.
+There are two ways responders can handle a "PRIVATE" options.
-If the value is non-zero, responders MUST not cache any answer beyond the indicated time.
-If the value is zero ("0"), the final answer MUST NOT be cached at all.
+If present, responders MUST not cache any final answer beyond the indicated time.
+Responders MAY cache any intermediate answer used to produce the final query.

-CAP-TTL values of "0" cause responders to not cache valid answers for any requestor.
-If requestor's request the same query again within the valid answer's TTL and a CAP-TTL value of "0," the responder will be forced to perform a wasteful lookup.
-There are (at least) two ways responders MAY adjust their cache policy to address this issue:
+In cases where responders need to reduce upstream redundant queries, e.g., because they are expensive or otherwise reveal more information to authoritative servers, there are (at least) two ways responders MAY adjust their cache policy to handle private queries:

 1. Require responders to use per-client, segmented caches for private queries that are flushed when secure connections are torn down.